Calories Burned Biking Calculator

 How many calories does biking burn?

 To calculate the calories burned, we need to know how to assess the intensity and evaluate the choice of exercise.
-The easiest and most objective way to assess this is using your power output.
+The easiest and most objective way to assess this is by using your power output.
 If you don't have a power meter on your bike, we recommend you use our cycling wattage calculator to help you obtain this number.

 In this case, the formula to obtain your calories consumed takes into account your average power (